LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Is Omnipod supported on Loop?

-No, not yet.
-But, VERY soon.
-Omnipod has been in the process of being "hacked" for several years now and this has been a tremendous amount of work.
-The work has been fruitful...but it is not ready for public release yet.
-When it is ready, we promise to update these documents with instructions and information about Omnipod Loop.
+YES IT IS!!!
+WOOHOO!!

 ## Which pods will work with Loop?

-The Loop system described in these documents (aka DIY Loop) will work with Eros pods...these are the current pods on the market in wide release.
-The newer DASH pods will not be compatible with DIY Loop.
+The Loop system described in these documents (aka DIY Loop) works with Eros pods...these are the current pods on the market in wide release.
+The newer DASH pods is not compatible with DIY Loop.
 Tidepool has begun a process to bring [DIY Loop through FDA approval](https://tidepool.org/blog/tidepool-delivering-loop) and Insulet has been announced as the [first pump partner for that project](https://diatribe.org/omnipod-first-insulin-pump-partner-tidepool-loop).
 Tidepool Loop will be using DASH pods, no RileyLink required.
 If you would like to stay informed about Tidepool Loop progress, you can fill out an interest form [here](https://tidepool.org/loop).

 Summary of eventual systems: